csidneyclark/ClarkSQLChallenge/README.md

 #### Data Modeling

-Inspect the CSVs and sketch out an ERD of the tables.
+Inspect the six CSV files and sketch out an ERD of the tables.

 #### Data Engineering